 Tony Embry, associate registrar, was visibly concerned when he saw the reports.
 "They're not supposed to be just thrown out," he said as he made notations and leafed through the stack.
 "They're supposed to be taking them out with a lock on them."
-Compiled from U-Wire reports Embry said this is the first time this has happened.
-"I can't give an answer because I don't know how they got here," he said.
+Embry said this is the first time this has happened.
+"I can't give an answer "I can't give an answer because I don't know how they got here," he said.
 After the interview, Embry wheeled the 64-gallon recycling bin into the registrar's office.
-Senior Patricia Wrenn, whose name, birth date and Social Security number appeared on one of the reports, said it was irresponsible for that information to be out in the open.
-"I assume when you trust someone with your information, they would do the same," she said.
+Senior Patricia Wrenn, whose name, birth date and Social Security number appeared on one of the reports, said it was irresponsible for that information to be out in the onen "I assume when you trust someone with your information, they would do the same," she said.
 "I wonder where the rest of my transcripts are."
-STANFORD UNIVERSITY Law may block access to records Stanford University officials are welcoming a provision to offer greater protection of students' privacy UNIVERSITY OF SOUTH DAKOTA Abbot considers run at top office VERMILLION, S.D.
+STANFORD UNIVERSITY Law may block access to records STANFORD, Calif.